Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics: Proof of Theorem

 for a contact form $\th$, we say that $\th$ is {\it volume normalized} with respect to $\zeta$.
 We remark that $\th$ is volume normalized if and only if $\zeta$ is locally expressed in the form

-with a real function $\g$, for an admissible coframe satisfying $d\th =\sqrt{-1}\sum\th^{\a}\wedge\th^{\ol{\a}}$. \begin{dfn} A contact form $\th$ on a strictly pseudoconvex CR manifold $M$ is pseudo-Einstein if, in a neighborhood of each point $p\in M$, there exists a closed section of $K_M$ with respect to which $\th$ is volume normalized. \end{dfn} It is shown in \cite{Lee2} that when the dimension of $M$ is greater than three, a contact form is pseudo-Einstein if and only if the Tanaka-Webster Ricci curvature satisfies
+with a real function $\g$, for an admissible coframe satisfying $d\th =\sqrt{-1}\sum\th^{\a}\wedge\th^{\ol{\a}}$. \begin{dfn} A contact form $\th$ is {\em pseudo-Einstein} if, in a neighborhood of each point $p\in M$, there exists a closed section of $K_M$ with respect to which $\th$ is volume normalized. \end{dfn} It is shown in \cite{Lee2} that, when $n\ge 2$, a contact form is pseudo-Einstein if and only if the TW Ricci curvature satisfies

-This equation is analogous to the Einstein equation in Riemannian geometry, but (\ref{pseudo}) does not imply that the scalar curvature is constant; for a pseudo-Einstien contact form the scalar curvature is constant if and only if $\text{Im}\,{A_{\a\b,}}^{\a\b}=0$.
-In three dimensions, the equation (\ref{pseudo}) is always satisfied, and it is shown in \cite{Hi1} that a contact form is pseudo-Einstein if and only if $(\scal)_{1}-\sqrt{-1}{A_{11,}}^{1}=0$.
+This equation is analogous to the Einstein equation in Riemannian geometry, but (\ref{pseudo}) does not imply that the scalar curvature is constant.
+When $n=1$, the equation (\ref{pseudo}) is always satisfied, and it is shown in \cite{Hi1} that a contact form is pseudo-Einstein if and only if $(\scal)_{1}-\sqrt{-1}{A_{11,}}^{1}=0$.

-The set of pseudo-Einstein contact forms is parametrized by CR pluriharmonic functions \cite{Lee2}: \begin{prop} If $\th$ and $\widehat{\th}$ are pseudo-Einstein contact forms, there exists a CR pluriharmonic function $\U$ such that $\widehat{\th}=e^{\U}\th$ holds. \end{prop}
+The set of pseudo-Einstein contact forms is parametrized by CR pluriharmonic functions.
+This fact is shown in \cite{Lee2} for $n\ge 2$, but the proof is also valid for $n=1$. \begin{prop}[\cite{Lee2}] If $\th$ is pseudo-Einstein, then $\widehat{\th}=e^{\U}\th$ is pseudo-Einstein if and only if $\U$ is CR plurihamonic. \end{prop}